Stray or Lost Dogs

 Dog Warden Service

 Our dog wardens patrol the borough and respond to complaints about straying dogs.
-On average we seize 120 stray dogs per year.
+Last year we seized 58 stray dogs.
 All dogs that are not claimed by their owners are re-homed through national re-homing centres.
 We only put to sleep dogs that are seriously ill or injured or cannot be re-homed due to their age or for behavioural reasons.
 The Council uses local kennels to house the dogs prior to re-homing or re-uniting with their owners.

 If you lose a dog: